-The Life of General Francis Mario
+The Life of General Francis Marion

-The Life of General Francis Mario
+The Life of General Francis Marion

 A Celebrated Partisan Officer, in the Revolutionary War, Against the British and Tories in South Carolina and Georgia

 Brigadier General P. Horry